timestocome/Test-stock-prediction-algorithms/README.md

 https://editorialexpress.com/cgi-bin/conference/download.cgi?db_name=SILC2016&paper_id=38  Stock Price Prediction using Hidden Markov Model --- meh, you have to feed it all the information and it doesn't work very well

-http://www.investopedia.com/articles/financial-theory/09/bayesian-methods-financial-modeling.asp Bayesian predictions using gold, vix, 1 yrT, 10 yrB, Unemployment, trading volume, GDP
+http://www.investopedia.com/articles/financial-theory/09/bayesian-methods-financial-modeling.asp Bayesian predictions using gold, vix, 1 yrT, 10 yrB, Unemployment, trading volume, GDP.
+Everything is too entangled to produce new information

 https://editorialexpress.com/cgi-bin/conference/download.cgi?db_name=SILC2016&paper_id=38  Stock Price Prediction using Hidden Markov Model --- meh, you have to feed it all the information and it doesn't work very well